kyracho/digit_predictor/README.md

 ## Usage

 - Navigate to the app’s URL.
-- Draw a digit (0-9) on the canvas using your mouse or finger (if on a touchscreen).
+- Draw a digit (0-9) on the canvas using your mouse.
 - Click "Predict" to get a real-time prediction from the CNN model.
-- The app will display the predicted digit and confidence score.
+- The app will display the predicted digit and the confidence score.

 ---